nextcloud/files_pdfviewer/README.md

 This application integrates the [PDF.js](https://mozilla.github.io/pdf.js/) library into Nextcloud's Viewer.
 You can view PDF files as well as Adobe Illustrator files (.ai)

+### Enable Javascript execution in PDF files

+To allow Javascript embedded in PDF-files to be executed inside the PDF-viewer inside your browser, enable it with:

+`php occ config:app:set files_pdfviewer enable_scripting --value=yes`

+Disable:

+`php occ config:app:delete files_pdfviewer enable_scripting`

 ## 🏗 Development setup

 1. ☁ Clone this app into the `apps` folder of your Nextcloud: `git clone https://github.com/nextcloud/files_pdfviewer.git`